True Rummy Nose Tetra Care: Tank Setup, Diet, Tank Mates, and More

 Rummy nose tetras are well known for being sensitive to water quality.
 Their red nose coloration is one of the best biological indicators in the hobby.
 When the water is clean and parameters are stable, the red is intense and vivid.
 When something is off, whether it’s elevated nitrates, a pH swing, or dissolved organics building up, the red fades noticeably.
 Many experienced aquarists use rummy noses as a canary-in-the-coal-mine for water quality.

 Soft, slightly acidic water brings out the best coloration.
-Indian almond leaves, driftwood, and peat filtration can help achieve these conditions naturally.
+Indian almond leaves, driftwood, and peat filtration helps achieve these conditions naturally.
 Consistent water changes of 25 to 30 percent weekly are important for keeping nitrates low and water fresh.

 Tank Setup